ericselk2018/next-fast-pinball/README.md

 All React components go here.
 They are all client components (not server), since we don't care about SSR, SSG or SEO.

+#### Blink

+Component for blinking (flashing) text.
+Used for selecting number of players and initials before game starts.

 #### ClientApp

 Entry point.
 Provides contexts and renders StartController.